www.ironjacamar.orgCommunity Documentation

 javax.resource.spi.work.WorkContextProvider

-interface and returning an instance of javax.resource.spi.work.SecurityContext
+interface and returning an instance of javax.resource.spi.work.SecurityContext.

-The security callback is configured through the >workmanager<
+The security callback is configured through the >workmanager< element for the

-deployment, either in ironjacamar.xml
+deployment, either in ironjacamar.xml or in the -ra.xml file.
+See the schema

 definitions for further details.